 Stand For Wolves: Kids Page

 Public hearings were held around the country to give people the opportunity to make their voices heard.
 Here is a video guide for kids & others explaining how to testify against de-listing wolves.
-Thanks to KidsAgainstDelisting for sharing the video!
+Thanks to KidsAgainstDelisting!

 Kids all across the country are worried about wolves and taking action.
 See the links below for ways that you can get involved also!